AhilanPonnusamy/OpenAI-to-Open-source/README.md

 3. Upload a PDF file (you may also try MLbasics.pdf provided in this project).
 Wait for the file to be uploaded and embeddings created and stored in the vector DB.
 Try a random question with the information provided in the uploaded file ** e.g., **what is a loss function?**.
 You will see a relevant response displayed on the screen as shown below.
 ![App UI](./images/GPT4-with-RAG.png)

+## Testing with Open source IBM Granite and all-MiniLM-L6-v2 Embeddings

+1. **chatbot_ui_granite.py** contains all changes required for IBM Granite and all-MiniLM-L6-v2 Embedding model integration.

+2. Setup InstructLab following the instruction up to **Initializing InstructLab and a Taxonomy project** section from **https://developers.redhat.com/blog/2024/06/12/getting-started-instructlab-generative-ai-model-tuning#**.
+3.
+4.
+5.

 ***Have fun!!!!!***